KDE/partitionmanager/README.md

 KDE Partition Manager is a potentially dangerous program for your data.
-It has been tested carefully and there are currently no known bugs that could lead to data loss, but nevertheless there is always a chance for an error to ocurr and you might lose your data.
+It has been tested carefully and there are currently no known bugs that could lead to data loss, but nevertheless there is always a chance for an error to ocur and you might lose your data.

 ### BACK UP YOUR DATA BEFORE USING THIS SOFTWARE!